hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/R_automation.md

 ## R scripts

 In addition to running R interactively on the cluster, you can also run R scripts from the command prompt in Unix.
-These scripts are just like shell scripts, but with R code in them; we created a few last session.
+These scripts are just like shell scripts, but with R code in them; we created a few in the past sessions.
 For running a script from the Unix command prompt, it will have to take into account the absolute or relative location of the files and folders that will be used.
 Also, your local environment will need to have all the packages installed and available.

 You can run an R script from the shell command prompt in several ways, 3 different ways are listed below for a script called `mean.R`:
 **Do not run this**